c-col/LearningToAsk/README.md

 ## Bootstrapping

-For creating the datasets for fine-tuning and direct preference optimization, run:
+For creating the datasets for fine-tuning and Direct Preference Optimization (DPO), run:

    ```bash
    python scripts/bootstrapping.py
    ```
+This will populate the ```data/bootstrapped``` and create a HuggingFace dataset that will be used for DPO ([DPO dataset used in the paper](https://huggingface.co/datasets/mazzaqq/LearningToAsk_DPO_contrast_sets)